 What is a ‘Healthy Gut’?

 We all live our day-to-day lives in different environments with different combinations of habits and surroundings.
-Because of this, each of us has a gut microbiome that looks at least slightly different to that of our parents, siblings or overseas friends – your microbiome is like a bacterial fingerprint, specific to you.
+Because of this, each of us has a gut microbiome that looks at least slightly different to that of our parents, siblings or overseas friends – your microbiome is like a microbial fingerprint, specific to you.
 For this reason, and also because there is so much about our microbiome that we have yet to fully understand, it’s difficult to say exactly what makes up a healthy gut microbiome.
-Generally speaking, a healthy gut itself has a barrier that is effective at keeping the contents of the gut, such as its microbiome, undigested food particles and toxins, from escaping into the bloodstream.
+Generally speaking, a healthy gut itself has a barrier that is effective at keeping the contents of the gut, such as its microbiome, undigested food particles and waste products, from escaping into the bloodstream.
 A healthy gut has several other important jobs, including helping to fight off infection, as well as performing all of its usual digestive and regulatory functions, like absorbing and synthesising nutrients that are essential to keeping your body running at its best.

-What is ‘Dysbiosis’?
+What is an ‘unhealthy’ microbiome?

 What can I do?